 Health care providers who are treating you will have access to your records.
-Information may also be sent to your insurance provider so that they will pay for care (or reimburse payments).
+Information also may be sent to your insurance provider so that they will pay for care (or reimburse payments).

+The medical records department (Health Information Management) is located inside Kalispell Regional Medical Center.
 From the main entrance on the north side of the building, turn right at the first hallway past the elevators.
 Our department is the fourth office on the left.

 Obtaining a copy of your medical record requires a $15 fee to retrieve the records and $0.50 per page.
 However, we will send copies directly to other health care providers at no cost.

-The record includes any reports on the results of x-rays, ultrasounds, CT scans and MRIs, but a copy of the actual images on a CD must be obtained separately through the Diagnostic Imaging department.
+The record includes any reports on the results of X-rays, ultrasounds, CT scans and MRIs, but a copy of the actual images on a CD must be obtained separately from the Diagnostic Imaging department.

-The Release of Information (ROI) form can be faxed or mailed but we do require a copy of photo ID.
-Please allow 5-10 business days for your request to be processed.
+Fax or mail the authorization form, along with a copy of photo ID.
+Please allow 5 to 10 business days for your request to be processed.

 Yes.
 There is no charge to simply look at your record in our office.

 Can you give me my medical information over the phone?

 No. To protect the confidentiality of your information, we need to verify identity.
 In addition, we are not clinical personnel and cannot explain test results or other information.

 Can you fax my medical information?